 The GrowBuck League (GBL) is a Financial Literacy Math Lab, Attendance, and Job Training program rolled into one.

-Based on our 2014 Economy, Jr. program, the mission is to create a micro economy in the classroom to mirror real world gains and losses.
+Based on our 2014 Economy, Jr. program, the mission is to create a micro economy in the home or classroom to mirror real world gains and losses.
 Middle and High School students can even list their GrowBuck Experience under “Work Experience” on resumes when applying for their first jobs or internships.